khalid-hussain/shaheen/chap22.md

 Abu Mohsin asked the soldiers who were gathering around him to put reins on fresh horses.

-Badr Bin Mughira was lying on a bed in the house of a chief of the settlement.
+Badr bin Mughira was lying on a bed in the house of a chief of the settlement.
 While lying on the bed he had fainted three times.
 Some of Mansour Bin Ahmed's men were standing close to his bed.
 Two of them were also the physicians who had come with Badr from the battlefield.